lirenh/ngnet_python/README.md

     |-----------+------+-------+---------|
     | anserinus | 1984 |    44 |       9 |

-Records the total number of 1-grams contained in the books.
+total_count.csv records the total number of 1-grams contained in the books.
 The following example: In 2008, 19482936409 words in 108811006 pages from 206272 distinct sources were recorded:

     ./output/total_counts.csv